Maternal Health & Lactation Support

 Lactation Medical Benefits

-One breast pump is covered by each IU-sponsored medical plan at no cost during pregnancy following delivery, when purchased from in-network providers.
+One breast pump is covered under all IU-sponsored medical plans at no cost during pregnancy following delivery when purchased from in-network providers.

 Steps to obtain a qualified breast pump:

-- Obtain a prescription from an OB/GYN for the breast pump,
+- Obtain a prescription from an OB/GYN for the breast pump (pediatricians do not provide a prescription for breast pumps),

 - Purchase a pump through a local in-network Durable Medical Equipment (or DME) provider, or

-- Purchase a pump through an online in-network DME provider.
+- Purchase a pump through an online or national in-network DME provider.

 Paid Parental Leave is provided to an eligible staff employee, following a birth or adoption of a child, in recognition of the importance of work + life synergy and offering parents the opportunity to bond with their new child.